tifoit/FairLLM/README.md

 ## Contact and Collaboration

-For questions, feedback, or collaboration opportunities, please reach out to us.
+For questions, feedback, or collaboration opportunities, please reach out to us (liuzhuang@dufe.edu.cn).
 We are eager to connect with researchers and practitioners interested in studying and mitigating age-related biases.